Crucible-team/Crucible/README.md

 ### How to build:

 #### Windows
-To build Wicked Engine for Windows (10 or later), use the latest version of Visual Studio and the provided `WickedEngine.sln` solution file.
+To build Crucible Engine for Windows (10 or later), use the latest version of Visual Studio and the provided `WickedEngine.sln` solution file.
 By simply pressing F5, the Editor application will be built.
 There are other example projects that you can build as well within the solution.

 <img align="right" src="https://github.com/turanszkij/wickedengine-gifs/raw/main/fighting_game.gif" width="320px"/>

-If you want to develop a C++ application that uses Wicked Engine, you can build the WickedEngine static library project for the appropriate platform, such as `WickedEngine_Windows` and link against it.
+If you want to develop a C++ application that uses Wicked Engine, you can build the WickedEngine static library project for the appropriate platform, such as `CrucibleEngine_Windows` and link against it.
 Including the `"WickedEngine.h"` header will attempt to link the binaries for the appropriate platform, but search directories should be set up beforehand.
 For example, you can set additional library directories to `$(SolutionDir)BUILD\$(Platform)\$(Configuration)` by default.
 For examples, see the `Template`, `Tests`, and `Editor` projects.

 If you have questions or stuck, please use the `windows` communication channel on Discord: [![Discord chat](https://img.shields.io/discord/602811659224088577?logo=discord)](https://discord.gg/CFjRYmE)